brianhigh/computing_bootcamp/R/data_wrangling_in_r.md

 }
 ```

-## Example: Wrangling "Malaria Cases"
+## Importing Country Codes

-Import the CSV file and clean up the data using the *dplyr* package:
+Import the CSV file and then clean up the data using the *dplyr* package:

 * read the CSV file with `read.csv`
 * filter for Central American countries with `filter`